EmmanuelCorrales/emmanuelcorrales.github.io/_posts/2017-05-08-pretty-urls-for-rails-with-friendlyid.md

 ---
 <p>Rails by default uses a numeric id as a parameter for its URL.
 Sometimes when
-building a website such as this blog, instead of 'blog.emmmanuelcorrales.com/posts/4' we want our url to be like 'blog.emmmanuelcorrales.com/posts/pretty-urls-for-rails-with-friendlyid'.
+building a website such as this blog, instead of 'blog.emmmanuelcorrales.com/posts/4' we want the url to be like 'blog.emmmanuelcorrales.com/posts/pretty-urls-for-rails-with-friendlyid'.
 We can achieve this by using the <a href="https://github.com/norman/friendly_id">FriendlyID</a>
 gem.
 In this tutorial I'll show you how to use <a href="https://github.com/norman/friendly_id">FriendlyID</a>.</p>